UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/06/index.md

 The BMP280 can also be interfaced through I2C, using the same pins but with different functions.
 :::

-The Raspberry Pi Pico has multiple usable SPI channels.
-Each channel has a set of two SPI control pins.
+The Raspberry Pi Pico has two usable SPI channels.
+Each channel has a set SPI control pins.

 ![pico_pinout](images/pico_pinout.png)